 Carl Weese Photographer

 I grew up in Roseland, New Jersey, about twenty miles west of New York City.
 My father was a machinist, cabinetmaker, and a skilled amateur photographer.
 My mother was a commercial illustrator.
-By the time I was ten or eleven I was making pictures with my father's Speed Graphic and developing and printing in his darkroom in our basement.
+By the time I was nine or ten I was making pictures with my father's Speed Graphic and Rolliecord and developing and printing in his darkroom in our basement.
 In my third year of college I received a scholarship for a year of study abroad with the International Honors Program.
 Study centered on anthropology, sociology, and comparative religions, with emphasis on Utopian social movements and communities.
-I worked throughout the year on a text and photographs study of ritual practices.
+I worked throughout the year on a text and photographs study of ritual practices, which was a wonderful chance to be totally immersed in photography and writing for nine months.
 In 1972 I began writing and photographing freelance articles for Today, the Sunday magazine of the Philadelphia Inquirer.
 In 1975 I relocated, with the painter Bettina Skor, to rural Connecticut, and centered my professional contacts on the NYC market.
-Corporate assignments for Litton Industries, IBM, General Electric, Uniroyal added to my editorial assignments.
-Much of my time was spent on self-assigned documentary projects centered on rural and small town life.
+Corporate assignments for Litton Industries, IBM, General Electric, Uniroyal added to my editorial assignments for Business Week and others.
+All along I spent as much time as I could on self-assigned documentary projects centered on rural and small town life.
+Many of these projects can be found linked from the Online Galleries page on this web site.

-In the late 70s I began to work with magazines in the Shelter and How-To fields where I'd do about half of my professional work for the next twenty years.
+In the late 70s I began to work with magazines in the Shelter field where I'd do about half of my professional work for the next twenty years.
 I worked with Popular Mechanics, House Beautiful, Mechanix Illustrated (Home Mechanix), Family Handyman, Practical Homeowner, and others.
 I liked these assignments because of the variety of problem-solving tasks they presented.
 In a few days work I might need to do large format architectural photographs of building projects, how-to sequences in construction situations, portraits of workers, designers, or homeowners, still life studies of tools or other products—all shot on location under tight publication deadlines.
 It was a wonderful way to develop a broad range of photographic specialties and much of it could be applied to the corporate/industrial assignments I was also accepting.
 My personal work returned to large format, first 4x5 and then 8x10.
-Subjects included the Connecticut rural landscape and industrial landscape.
+Subjects included the New England rural and industrial landscapes.

 I teach workshops at my small facility in Connecticut and several photo workshop centers around the country: see the Workshops page on this site for more information.
-Two or three times a year I teach a Digital Platinum workshop at the Penumbra Foundation in New York.
+Two or three times a year I teach Platinum workshops at the Penumbra Foundation in New York.

 In 2006 I began posting a daily photo blog, Working Pictures, using recent work, primarily urban